maboox/ShamsiCal/README.md

 ## Updating the Application (For Existing Users)

-If you've previously installed ShamsiCal and want to get the latest features and fixes:
+If you've previously installed the widgets and want to get the latest features and fixes:

 *   **If you used Git to get the files (Option A during setup):**
     1. Open a terminal.